SignalK/specification/mdbook/src/data_model_metadata.md

 Methods properties define what kind of prompts consumers should render when receiving a notification.

 Methods are arrays that accepts string items of values `sound` and `visual`.
-The array lenght should be no more then 2.
+The array lenght should be 2 or less.
 It can contain either or both values, or be empty.
-An empty array `[]` signifies no visual and no audio prompts are to be enacted by consumers.
-The automatically generated `normalMethod` notifications is always `[]`.
+An empty array `[]` signifies that no visual and no audio prompts should be enacted by consumers.

-Each method name prefixes matches zones severity levels.
-When a value enters a zone, that zone will trigger a notification.
-The notification message will include the zone's `state` value, and the corresponding severity prefixed method array.
+Each method property name is prefixe to match zone state severities.
+For exemple, a notification message for zone with `"state": "warn"` will include `warnMethod` values.

 Typically, an `alertMethod` would be configured as:
 ```json